 Welcome to 7th & 8th Grade

-I am proud to be called "mom' by three wonderful sons, one still attends Immanuel, and two are students at Lutheran High North.
-All three of them are very active in extra curricular activities which I love being a part of!
-When we are not at a sporting event or extra curricular activity we enjoy camping, hiking, and fishing.
+I am proud to have a wonderful blended family that includes five children.
+Two of them are students at Lutheran High North, and three attending college.
+All of them are very active in extra curricular activities which I love being a part of!
+When we are not at a sporting event or extra curricular activities we enjoy camping, hiking, and fishing.

 I strive to help students grow both spiritually and academically.
 I want my students to be independent, self reliant learners.
 I believe in creating and providing students with differentiated, engaging instruction so that all students can succeed.